Amankhalsa/usefull_cmd/PHP laravel/Php laravel  8.md

 ----------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------

-# 40. Email Verify in Laravel
+# 40. Email Verify in Laravel (email Verification part)
 * 1st  we need update user model class with  required use and (implements MustVerifyEmail ) for Model Preparation

 		namespace App\Models;